 3. Web Presence – These days, all professional contractors should have some form of web presence – either in the form or a traditional company/business website, or a blog.
-You can use your online presence as a portfolio, to host your CV, or provide guides/services of your own.
+You can use your online presence like a portfolio, to host your CV, or provide guides/services of your own.
 Almost anything is possible with a shared hosting account, a domain name and WordPress for your site template.

 4. Social Media – It’s hard to keep up with advances in the world of social media and cloud computing, but there are plenty of benefits to be had by setting up accounts with Twitter, Facebook (a separate account for your business) as well as LinkedIn.
-Google is increasingly using social signals in its ranking algorithm, so your own blog or website will benefit the more effort you put in to building up your online social network.
+Google is increasingly using social signals in its ranking algorithm, so your own blog or website will benefit the more effort you put into building up your online social network.

 5. SEO – Once the preserve of the few, search engine optimisation is now crucial for many web-based contractors.
 Utterly dominated by Google, you should take a series of measures to increase your website rankings in the major search engines.
 This includes building up a steady number or relevant, strong backlinks from other sites in your industry, and regularly updating your website with good quality content.
 Try the SEOMoz beginner’s guide to SEO as a starting point.

 6. Branding – in all walks of life, people brand themselves – consciously or otherwise.
 Think of a good name for your company (or business if you’re a self-employed ‘freelancer’), and design a professional logo which will catch the attention of potential clients, but at the same time doesn’t overshadow the service you have to offer.